Hurricane Jose (1999): Anguilla

 In Anguilla, tropical storm force winds and rainfall up to 6 in fell at the Agricultural Department in The Valley.
 At another location, wind gusts reached 100 mph and precipitation amounts up to 15 in.
 As a result, Jose was the wettest tropical cyclone on record in Anguilla, only to be surpassed by Hurricane Lenny about a month later.
 It also contributed to the rainiest October in Anguilla on record.
 Winds on the island downed power and telephone lines, however, the electricity had been shut off as the storm was approaching.
 Additionally, trees uprooted by the winds caused roads to become impassable.
 Houses, crops, and shipping facilities were also damaged.
 Rough seas caused significant erosion at many of the famed beaches on the island.

 Antigua and Barbuda

 In Antigua and Barbuda, there was considerable flooding of major roads and 2,000 people were severely affected and were evacuated.
 About 516 of the people were housed in emergency shelters.
 Across the island, the storm killed one person, injured 12, left an elderly blind man missing, and destroyed 500 houses and a newly built church.
-In the village of Crab's Hill, 64 of the 81 houses were ether seriously damaged or destroyed.
+In the village of Crabs Hill, 64 of the 81 houses were either seriously damaged or destroyed.
 The hurricane also disrupted 50% of telephone service and 90% of the homes were left without electricity.
 A wind gust of 102 mph (164 km/h) was reported by the Antigua and Barbuda Meteorological Service on October 20.